guilsa/news-scraper/readme.md

 - Expand scraper to enumerate list of urls
 - Add proper logging to all services (scraper cron task, backend, etc)
 - Add darkmode
+- Add url params to infinite scroll so that views are sharable

 # Ideas